cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

 :arrow_right: Disabling *GW route propagation* on a subnet removes the routes programmed by ARS on that subnet: the default route to the FW needs to be enforced with a UDR on the Spokes.

-:arrow_right: VNET peering routes are preferred over ARS propagated routes (even if ARS routes are more specific): UDRs on the GW subnet are required to force the traffic to the Spoke VNETs through the FW.
+:arrow_right: VNet peering routes are preferred over ARS propagated routes (even if ARS routes are more specific): UDRs on the GW subnet are required to force the traffic to the Spoke VNets through the FW.

 ## 1.1.
-Single Hub VNET and FW NVA
+Single Hub VNet and FW NVA

 :warning: Make sure to disable GW route propagation on the internet facing NIC of the FW, to avoid a routing loop.

 <img width="876" alt="image" src="https://user-images.githubusercontent.com/110976272/223509584-28517c8d-7ece-49e3-b7b3-a9ff9d3040a2.png">

 ## 1.2.
-Single Hub VNET and Azure Firewall
+Single Hub VNet and Azure Firewall

 As the Azure Firewall doesn't speak BGP, a routing NVA is added to advertise the default route to the ARS for further propagation.
 This routing NVA is here only to generate the default route and won't be in the data path